ragomez7/auth-app-nextjs/README.md

 <p>Deployed with Vercel on rgrgrgprojects.com</p>

-This is a simple app done to explore OAuth2.0 with Next.js' NextAuth libary and other tools.
+This is a simple (yet complete) app done to explore OAuth2.0 with Next.js' NextAuth libary and other tools.
 It's connected to a cloud Postgres db with Prisma.

 <h3>Main features</h3>
 <ul>